demnap-work/Singletonizeme/README.md

 # Singletonizeme

-**SinglePy** is a lightweight Python library that provides a simple and elegant way to make any class behave as a *singleton* — ensuring only one instance of the class exists throughout the entire program.
+**Singletonizeme** is a lightweight Python library that provides a simple and elegant way to make any class behave as a *singleton* — ensuring only one instance of the class exists throughout the entire program.

 It offers an easy-to-use decorator — `@Singleton` — that supports optional thread-safety and strict mode, making it suitable for both small projects and production-level systems.